woocommerce/woocommerce/docs/product-editor-development/how-to-guides/custom-field-tutorial.md

 Adding and registering our custom field is very similar as creating a brand new block.

-Inside a new folder within your plugin lets create a `block.json` file with the contents below.
+Inside a new folder within your plugin, let's create a `block.json` file with the contents below.
 The only main difference between this `block.json` and a `block.json` for the site editor is that we will set `supports.inserter` to false, so it doesn't show up there.
 We will also be registering this slightly different.

 ```json
 {